g-arnav/DinoML/README.md

 ## Set-Up

-1. Download this repository
+1. Download and unpack the .zip for this reposirtoy.
-2. cd into the fo
+2. Open terminal and cd into the folder where you saved it.
+3. Run findArea.py
+'''
+python findArea.py
+'''